 Communities should be unity especially at this time, but sadly we are seeing neighbors policing and attacking each other.
 In North Florida, we had our beaches closed for just over a month.
 A small sacrifice considering what the world is going through.

 We had partial re-opening by mid-April, which meant people could only use our beaches from 6 a.m. through noon for walking or exercising, and even fishermen were able to enjoy several hours of their favorite pastime.

 There will always be rule-breakers, people who believe these mandates (state orders) don’t pertain to them or that they aren’t hurting anyone.
-But the fact is, this is a pandemic; when you go down to the beach in groups breaking state orders—you are putting your community at risk.
+But the fact is that this is a pandemic; when you go down to the beach in groups breaking state orders, you are putting your community at risk.

 As the country is now going through phases of re-opening, everyone seems to have a difference of opinion when it comes to practicing social responsibility and this is now causing friction between friends, neighbors, and even family.